CogentRedTester/mpv-scroll-list/README.md

 This is an API to allow scripts to create interactive scrollable lists in mpv player.

 ## For Users
-Installing the script as a user is very simple, just place the `scroll-list.lua` file inside either the `~~/scripts` folder.
+Installing the script as a user is very simple, just place the `scroll-list.lua` file inside the `~~/scripts` folder.

 For more advanced users you can also place the file into one of the lua package directories specified by the `LUA_PATH` environment variable.